policy information

 Estates

 • The University is committed to maintaining and improving its estate.
-It is prepared to take moderate risks to grow and develop the estate balanced by rigorous due diligence and ensuring that the potential benefits and risks are fully understood before developments are agreed and that appropriate measures to mitigate risk are established.
+It is prepared to take risks to grow and develop the estate balanced by rigorous due diligence and ensuring that the potential benefits and risks are fully understood before developments are agreed and that appropriate measures to mitigate risk are established.

 Environmental sustainability

 • The University aims to make a significant, sustainable, and socially responsible contribution to society through its research, education, knowledge exchange and operational activities.
-It is prepared to take risks to grow and develop the estate to enhance sustainability balanced by rigorous due diligence and ensuring that the potential benefits and risks are fully understood before developments are agreed and that appropriate measures to mitigate risk are established.
+It is prepared to take risks to grow and develop the estate balanced by rigorous due diligence and ensuring that the potential benefits and risks are fully understood before developments are agreed and that appropriate measures to mitigate risk are established.

 Major projects